 There are three common types of rental contracts in Italy:

-a) Transitory Tenancy Agreement for Students ("Contratto ad uso transitorio"): up to 36 months stay.
+a) Transitory Tenancy Agreement (Contratto ad uso transitorio): for students, up to a 36-month stay.

-After signing, the owner or the tenant have 30 days to register the contract with the Revenue Agency (Agenzia delle Entrate).
-The registration is compulsory by law and, to obtain your residency in Milano you need a legal contract.
+After signing, either the landlord or the tenant have 30 days to register the contract with the Italian Revenue Agency (Agenzia delle Entrate).
+The registration is compulsory by law and, and in order to obtain your residency in Milano you need a registered contract proving where you live.

-The payment of the contract registration tax - 2% of the annual rent – shall be 50% covered by the landlord and the tenant.
+The cost of the registration tax -- 2% of the annual rent – is split 50:50 between landlord and tenant.